amethyst/amethyst/book/src/intro.md

 ## Contributing

 We are always happy to welcome new contributors!

+To know where to start, we suggest you read our [contribution guidelines](https://github.com/amethyst/amethyst/blob/master/docs/CONTRIBUTING.md)

 If you want to contribute, or have questions, let us know either on [GitHub][db], or on [Discord][di].